Rokk001/CineRipR/README.md

 ```bash
 pip install .
 ```
-This installs the package with the console entry point named `emby-extractor`.
+This installs the package with the console entry points `cineripr` and `emby-extractor` (legacy).
+Internally, the code remains under the `emby_extractor` namespace for backward compatibility while `cineripr` forwards to it.

 For local development without installation, add the `src/` directory to `PYTHONPATH` or use `pip install -e .`.